ytakefuji/bash-shell/README.md

 # preprocessing using bash for machine leaning

-This repository is for novice how to use bash (zsh) commands for machine learning preprocessing.
+This repository is for novice how to use terminal commands (bash or zsh) for machine learning preprocessing.
 <pre>
 comm.pptx: basic bash commands kwords.pptx: keywords search basic methods